420blaze420/tape0002/README.md

 #### Wi-Fi 6 or newer
 * **Xcompanyx** at minimum requires a wireless network that supports Wi-Fi 6 technology.
 * Typical business operations require very fast speeds to ensure customer satisfaction.
-* Company executives are concerned a wireless network will 'produce poor results' compared to the wired network.

 #### WPA3
 * Must implement WPA3 enterprise grade security with 802.1X authentication for all users on the new wireless network.